 The two lever design allows to easily adjust pressure and temperature to the desired levels.
 This bathroom faucet also meets the WaterSense criteria, delivering the maximum water flow of 1.2 GPM.
 It provides an aerated stream, so while using less water, it delivers more pressure.

 The spout reaches out to 5.06 inches, which should give good clearance for most sinks.
 However, some people have commented that the faucet was covering half of their sink.
 So keep that in mind if you have a really small sink.

 Similar to Moen Eva, this is a 4-inch centerset faucet that mounts on a 3-hole sink.
 The installation process is quick and easy.
 It’s also compatible with most bathroom fittings.

 In the package, Brantford includes hot and cold cartridges, lift rod and drain assembly.

 American Standard Reliant 3

 If you’re looking for a reliable bathroom faucet that won’t break the bank, consider the American Standard Reliant 3 model.
-It features an all-metal design, making solid for long lasting use.
+It features an all-metal design, making it solid for long lasting use.
 Moreover, the ceramic disc valves wear out much less in comparison to other materials.
 It provides a tight seal and prevents leaks.

 This bathroom faucet features a single lever design that makes it look modern and unobtrusive at the same time.
 The two available finishes include polished chrome and satin nickel.
 So you can choose the look that will be more appropriate with the existing fixtures in your bathroom.